 - Pyroclastic eruption types include tephra, ash, and lahars.

 - Mt.
 Mazama blew its top off and then collapsed, creating Crater Lake in Oregon.

 Use this resource to answer the questions that follow.

-- What was the cause of the activity before the eruption?
+5. What is the deadliest part of the eruption?